HerbertKoelman/cpp-logger/README.md

     $ make install
     ...

-> **WARN** your compiler need to support the language standard [C++17](https://en.cppreference.com/w/cpp/compiler_support).
+> **WARN** your compiler need to support the language standard [C++11](https://en.cppreference.com/w/cpp/compiler_support) or higher.

-Install moves files into your system's default location for headers and libraries (often /usr/local/include and /usr/local/lib).
-You can relocate installation by setting CMAKE_INSTALL_PREFIX cmake property.
+Install moves files into your system's default location for headers and libraries (often `/usr/local/include` and `/usr/local/lib`).
+You can relocate installation by setting the cmake property `CMAKE_INSTALL_PREFIX`.

-You can run the provide unit tests with this command `make all tests`.
-Google test will only display if the tests did run fine or not.
-If you need more you can find it in
+Unit tests are provided in `./tests`.
+You can build and run them with this command `make all tests`.
+CTest provides full diagnostic in `<build-dir>/tests/Testing/Temporary/`.
-`<build-dir>/tests/Testing/Temporary/`.
 Probably you'll be interested in opening this one : `LastTest.log`.

      $ tail LastTest.log
      ...